Do You Know These 10 Surprising Health Benefits of Probiotics?

 6. Weight Management

-Probiotics play a key role in appetite and metabolism, so it’s not surprising that researchers have discovered certain strains of probiotics that support healthy weight loss and maintenance.
-Dozens of clinical trials have shown that probiotics help:
+The health of your gut plays a key role in appetite and metabolism.
+So, it’s not surprising that researchers have discovered certain strains of probiotics that support healthy weight loss and maintenance.
+Dozens of clinical trials have shown that probiotics may help:

 7. Brain Health

-Your brain and gut communicate constantly over a pathway called the gut-brain axis.
-The messages your gut sends are heavily influenced by gut bacteria, and can have a huge effect on your thinking and emotions.
-Studies show that probiotics help:
+Your brain and gut communicate continually over a pathway called the gut-brain axis.
+The messages your gut sends are heavily influenced by gut bacteria, and can have a huge effect on your mood, thoughts, and emotions.
+Studies show that probiotics may help:

 8. Strong Bones and Healthy Joints

-• Improve bone turnover, where your body removes old, brittle bone cells and replaces them with fresh, healthy new bone cells25
+• Improve bone turnover, the process of replacing brittle bone cells with healthy new bone cells

-• Protect against osteoporosis and increase bone density27
+• Protect against osteoporosis and boost bone density

 9. Autoimmune Conditions

 Your gut microbiome plays a huge role in immune function.
 That includes helping your immune system calm down when there’s no threat present.
-Immune system overreactions cause autoimmune conditions, and patients taking probiotics suffer from fewer flare-ups and less intense symptoms.29 Probiotics have been found helpful for patients suffering from autoimmune conditions such as:
+Immune system overreactions are a hallmark feature of autoimmune conditions.
+Scientists have found that autoimmune disease patients who take probiotics experience fewer flare-ups and less intense symptoms.
+Autoimmune conditions shown to benefit from probiotics include:

 10. Fibromyalgia

-A study of more than 150 women found a major link between gut dysbiosis and fibromyalgia—including symptom frequency and intensity.
+A study of more than 150 women found a major link between gut dysbiosis and fibromyalgia — including symptom frequency and intensity.
 Researchers discovered that fibromyalgia sufferers have significantly different levels of 19 species of bacteria in their gut microbiomes.
 They also have much lower levels of butyrate due to dysbiosis.
-Those differences can interfere with neurotransmitter production and function, and lead to confused pain signals—a driving factor in fibromyalgia pain.34
+Those differences can interfere with neurotransmitter production and function, and lead to confused pain signals, a driving factor in fibromyalgia pain.

 Other studies back up this gut dysbiosis-fibromyalgia connection.
-Another study found that most fibromyalgia patients have gut dysbiosis that causes altered pain signaling.
-And yet another recent study found that people with fibromyalgia have significantly reduced levels of beneficial bacteria responsible for managing key neurotransmitters.35,36
+In one, researchers found the majority of fibromyalgia patients suffer from gut dysbiosis, which can lead to altered pain signaling.
+A second study found that people with fibromyalgia have significantly reduced levels of beneficial bacteria responsible for managing key neurotransmitters.

 The more we learn about probiotics and the microbiome, the more important it becomes to nourish and replenish this vast network of friendly microbes.
 With their remarkable ability to transform your health for the better, the right probiotics may just be your best friends forever.